aligent/magento-async-events/README.md

 Aligent/Webhooks is a flexible event driven webhook framework for Magento 2.

 If you've never heard about webhooks before, [read this first](https://en.wikipedia.org/wiki/Webhook).

+This module can effectively decouple the event, the hook and the recipient.
+This allows for very flexible implementations of message delivery.

+How to fan in or fan out an event, hook or the recipient is upto the user and is a business logic.

 Concepts
 --------